mariolatiffathy/krabssy-daemon/README.md

 # FabitManage Daemon
-The daemon handles all the messages sent from the panel, and it slso sends messages to the panel.
+The daemon handles all the messages sent from the panel, and it also sends messages to the panel.

 # Dependencies used
 - https://github.com/patrakov/lxc-expose-port